evelinehong/3D-Concept-Grounding/README.md

 ## Quickstart: Visualization
 ```
+cd src/ndf/training
+python train_vnn_occupancy_net.py
+    --checkpoint_path checkpoints/4.pth \
+    --stage 3 \
+    --vis True
-python train_vnn_occupancy_net.py --checkpoint_path checkpoints/4.pth --stage 3 --vis True //2 could be replaced by 0,1,2,3,4 for the visualization of any stage
+        //2 could be replaced by 0,1,2,3,4 for the visualization of any stage
 ```
 We provide an example of visualization of the five stages (you could also see the vis folder under src/ndf/training for .ply files):
 <p align="center">